aria2/aria2/doc/manual-src/en/aria2c.rst

   queue gets started.
 But be aware that seeding item is still recognized as active download in RPC method.
 Default: ``false``

+.. option:: --bt-enable-hook-after-hash-check[=true|false]

+  Allow hook command invocation after hash check (see :option:`-V` option) in BitTorrent download.
+By default, when hash check succeeds, the command given by :option:`--on-bt-download-complete` is executed.
+To disable this action, give ``false`` to this option.
+  Default: ``true``

 .. option:: --bt-enable-lpd[=true|false]

   Enable Local Peer Discovery.
 If a private flag is set in a torrent,